 The clarity in job roles and opportunities for career advancement

 Organizations have to communicate their expectations clearly to the employees.
-Only through understanding what is expected of them can employees add value and make the most impact in their job.
+Only through understanding what is expected of them can employees add value and make the most impact in their jobs.

 Invest time to understand what their career goals and aspirations are.
-Then, work together to set milestones to help them progress towards their goals.
+Then, work together to set milestones to help them progress toward their goals.